Basic Facts About Walruses

 The worldwide walrus population is about 250,000 animals.
 Pacific walruses number more than 200,000.
-The Pacific walrus population has been severely reduced by hunting several times in the past.
-Their numbers have rebounded after these severe reductions.
+The Pacific walrus population was severely reduced by hunting in the past, but their numbers have rebounded after these severe reductions.

 The walrus is circumpolar in its range but they are found in geographically separate areas.
 The Pacific walrus is found in the Bering, Chukchi, and Laptev Sea, while the Atlantic walrus inhabits the coastal regions of northeastern Canada and Greenland.

 Walruses are very social animals and congregate in large numbers.
 They haul out in herds and males and females form separate herds during the non-breeding season.
 They establish dominance through threat displays involving tusks, bodies and aggression.
 The largest walruses are the most aggressive.
-Walruses spend two thirds of their lives in the water.
+Walruses spend two thirds of their lives in and out of the water, feeding and resting on sea ice.
 Most walrus groups migrate north in the summer and south in the winter, and females haul out on the ice to give birth.

-Offspring: Generally 1 calf, though twins have been recorded.
+Offspring: Generally one calf, though twins have been recorded